dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * Increases deployment overhead, as changes involve rebuilding and/or redeploying the PDP.
 * Limits scalability for needs with frequent policy adjustments.
+* Introduces governance challenges, since the team deploying the PDP effectively decides which policies get bundled and activated, even if those policies are owned by different teams or organizational units.

 ### Data Characteristics

-Understanding the characteristics of the data involved in policy evaluation — both inputs and outputs — is key to selecting an appropriate authorization pattern.
-The first subsections focus on the input side and introduce three key dimensions: **[input data locality](#input-data-locality)**, **[input data cardinality](#input-data-cardinality)**, and **[input data freshness](#input-data-freshness)**.
-The last section covers the characteristics of the output data — the [output data cardinality](#output-data-cardinality)
+Data characteristics define how information used during policies evaluation is sourced and managed.
+The first subsections focus on the input side and introduce three key dimensions: [input data locality](#input-data-locality), [input data cardinality](#input-data-cardinality), and [input data freshness](#input-data-freshness).
+The last subsection covers the characteristics of the output data — the [output data cardinality](#output-data-cardinality).

-Locality describes the scope within which data is relevant and shared, cardinality influences how much data must be managed, and freshness affects how often that data must be refreshed or fetched in real time.
-Together, these dimensions critically shape authorization system design.
+Locality describes the scope within which data is relevant and shared, cardinality determines how much data must be managed, and freshness defines how often that data must be refreshed or fetched in real time.
+Taken together, these dimensions shape the feasibility and efficiency of authorization system design.

 #### Input Data Locality